juanmardikian/Foreign-Exchange-P2/project-worksheet.md

 ## Additional Libraries

 Use this section to list all supporting libraries and thier role in the project.
-React Router should be listed here at the very least.
+React Router Dom and Axios should be listed here at the very least.

 ## Issues and Resolutions